Building Sustainable Recruitment Systems: Insights from Melissa Kelly

 Question: Tell us about your background and what led you to start MK Talent Advisory.

-Melissa Kelly: I've been in talent acquisition for 15 years now.
-I actually started in travel and tourism and worked my way through several a lot cheaper businesses before joining PwC.
-Last year, I took redundancy from PwC and started MK Talent Advisory in August, so I've been going for 15 months now.
+Melissa Kelly: I've spent 15 years in talent acquisition.
+I began in travel and tourism, then moved through various businesses before joining PwC.
+Last year, I took redundancy from PwC and launched MK Talent Advisory in August.
+It's been an exciting 15 months!

-The business focuses on helping companies build internal recruitment capability so they can take control of their recruitment, get better hires, and not have to rely on agencies and agency fees.
-It's very much about building sustainable recruitment systems that work now and can scale into the future.
+My business focuses on helping companies build internal recruitment capabilities.
+This allows them to take control of their hiring processes, make better hires, and reduce reliance on agencies and their fees.
+It's all about creating sustainable recruitment systems that work now and can grow in the future.

 Business Model and Client Acquisition